symfony/symfony-docs/setup.rst

     $ cd my-project/
     $ composer install

-You'll probably also need to customize your :ref:`.env file <config-dot-env>` and do a few other project-specific tasks (e.g. creating a database).
+You will probably also need to customize your :ref:`.env file <config-dot-env>` and do a few other project-specific tasks (e.g. creating a database).
 When working on a existing Symfony application for the first time, it may be useful to run this command which displays information about the project: